 I thought Dr. Ehrman is a professor of religious studies?
 The chair of that department, in fact?
 Yet he professed utter ignorance of Islam last night, once even accusing me of trying to "liken" him to a Muslim!
 He simply refused to comment on the Qur'an whatsoever, not even theoretically answering the question

-Is Ehrman supposed to be an expert on every religion existing on our good planet Earth because he happens to be 'a professor of religious studies' and 'the chair of that department'?
+Is Ehrman supposed to be an expert on every religion existing on our good planet Earth because he happens to be a professor of religious studies and 'the chair of that department'?
 Is this really what White wants us to believe?
 Do note that the above is his 'counter response' to Ehrman's refusal to comment upon Islam and the Quran.

 Being apparently unfamiliar with critical thinking, it did not occur to White that even if in the event he had succeeded in making Ehrman say what he wanted him to say regarding the Quran's textual integrity, it would simply not have meant that Muslims were then obliged to accept Ehrman's comments about the Quran.
 It could be that Ehrman is right about the New Testament, being an authority on it, but wrong about the Quran.
 Just because Ehrman has something to say about the New Testament, it does not follow that whatever he says about the Quran 'must' be accepted or automatically becomes 'right'.
-All assertions and arguments need to be critically examined on a case by case basis.
+All assertions and arguments need to be critically examined on a case-by-case basis.

 White's inconsistency can also be seen in his allegation that it was because of 'deep bias and prejudice' that Ehrman did not comment upon the Quran and Islam, as if White, an evangelical apologist and polemicist, is deeply unbiased and unprejudiced when he regularly attacks Islam, uses shoddy online polemical Christian writings to question the Quran's textual integrity, and when he engages in spreading stereotypical and generalized views of Muslims!
 On top of that, we are now to believe that an AGNOSTIC refused to comment upon the Quran due to 'deep bias and prejudice'!
-But more importantly, White is in denial when it comes to accepting Ehrman's own very reasonable stated reason for not commenting upon the Quran and Islam (see above) in a debate HAVING NOTHING WHATSOEVER TO DO with the Quran and Islam.
-In response to White's ad hominem attack, this is NOT about being 'a good post-modernist liberal', it is simply about being scholarly and commenting only upon the relevant subjects and subjects on which one has the authority/qualifications to speak, a simple concept alien to a rabid polemicist such as White.
+But more importantly, White is in denial when it comes to accepting Ehrman's own very reasonable stated reason for not commenting upon the Quran and Islam (see above) in a debate, HAVING NOTHING WHATSOEVER TO DO with the Quran and Islam.
+In response to White's ad hominem attack, this is NOT about being 'a good post-modernist liberal'; it is simply about being scholarly and commenting only upon the relevant subjects and subjects on which one has the authority/qualifications to speak, a simple concept alien to a rabid polemicist such as White.

 Moving on, White also writes: